-Basically, LAPS reduces the risk of having a default (backdoor perhaps) local administrator & default password on your machines by having each machine use a different complex password for the account.
-Before LAPS, most organizations had a generic local admin ex: ORG_LocalAdmin, with the same password on each machine ex: ORG_P@ssword.
+Basically, LAPS reduces the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each machine use a different complex password for the account.
+Before LAPS, most organizations had a generic local admin e.g., ORG_LocalAdmin, with the same password on each machine e.g., ORG_P@ssword.
 Problem with that is, if a machine was compromised, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
-With LAPS implemented, you remove that attach vector, if one machine is compromised, the ability to move laterally to another machine is greatly reduced.
+With LAPS implemented, you remove that attack vector, so if one machine is compromised, the ability to move laterally to another machine is greatly reduced.

-In this walk-through, we’ll cover:
+In this walk-through, I’ll cover how to:

-- Downloading LAPS
+- Download LAPS

 - Create Source Folders